cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/breakdown_general_bulk_select_full.png)

-## Add employees from a CSV spreadsheet file
+## Add Employees from a CSV Spreadsheet File

 You may already have your employee list ready in a spreadsheet file.
 With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, the second is to copy-paste your data directly into Kitsu.